cocktailyogi/ESPHome-TA-UVR67/README.md

 ## 📁 Project Contents

 - Arduino-lib for ESP32 (DLBus)
-- ESPhome-Component with integration for Home Assitant
+- ESPhome-Component with integration for Home Assistant
 - KiCad schematic files

-## Installation on HomeAssistant
+## Installation on Home Assistant

 - Enable Datalogging to DLbus in UVR67
 - Build ESP32 with DLbus-interface (bare minimal schematic included, read warning!)
-- integrate your ESP32 into Homeassistant/ESPhome (there are other tutorials, which cover this step)
+- integrate your ESP32 into Home Assistant/ESPhome (there are other tutorials, which cover this step)
 - add this to your yaml-config in ESPhome Builder.
 Make sure to configure your GPIOs properly.

 ````yaml